Employment law counseling, strategic advice and representation to individuals and businesses across Massachusetts.

 KATE J. FITZPATRICK

 Thank you for your interest in Doorways Employment Law.
-We aim to respond to inquiries within 1 business day.
+We aim to respond to inquiries within one business day.

 Please do not include any information you regard as confidential until a formal attorney-client relationship has been established.
 Filling out this form alone does not establish an attorney-client relationship, as the formation of an attorney-client relationship requires the consideration of many factors, including possible conflicts of interest.